rules the murky estuary shadows

 Population

 Nationally Endangered.
-The largest member of the Gobiomorphus genus in the world.
-Rarely seen due to secretive, nocturnal nature and preference for deep, murky snag habitats.
+Largest member of Gobiomorphus genus in world.
+Rarely seen due to secretive nocturnal nature and preference for deep murky snag habitats.

 Conservation Status

 The heavyweight enforcer of the estuary.
 A fish that looks like it belongs in a different era.
-While most bullies remain palm-sized bottom-dwellers, the tāne reaches for the upper limits, growing to over 25cm in length.
-Nearly double the size of the common bully, giving a physical presence that is more small eel than typical fish.
+While most bullies remain palm-sized bottom-dwellers the tāne reaches for the upper limits growing to over 25cm in length.
+Nearly double the size of the common bully giving a physical presence that is more small eel than typical fish.
 Exceptionally large muscular head dominating the silhouette with a huge wide mouth and a protruding lower jaw that gives a permanent distinctly grumpy expression.
 A fish that looks like it is always annoyed.
 A master of low-light survival.
-Thick well-defined rugged scales appearing in deep somber shades of olive-brown, charcoal or dark bronze.
+Thick well-defined rugged scales appearing in deep somber shades of olive-brown charcoal or dark bronze.
 Heavy armour provides perfect camouflage for life in silty brackish waters of coastal river mouths and tidal lagoons.
 Disproportionately large eyes positioned to pierce through the murk of the estuary squeeze where salt and fresh water collide.
 The king of the snags.
-The giant bully spends daylight hours jammed deep into shadows of sunken logs, undercut mud banks or tangled root systems of overhanging flax.
+The giant bully spends daylight hours jammed deep into shadows of sunken logs undercut mud banks or tangled root systems of overhanging flax.
 Does not hop or dart nervously like smaller cousins.
-Instead moves with slow deliberate power, confident in its status as the boss of its immediate territory.
-As a nocturnal interceptor, the giant bully's diet is as impressive as its size.
-A true carnivore targeting juvenile eels, freshwater crayfish and even unsuspecting whitebait that migrate through its estuarine hunting grounds.
+Instead moves with slow deliberate power confident in its status as the boss of its immediate territory.
+As a nocturnal interceptor the giant bully's diet is as impressive as its size.
+A true carnivore targeting juvenile eels freshwater crayfish and even unsuspecting whitebait that migrate through its estuarine hunting grounds.
 The estuary is murky.
-The giant bully waits under a sunken log, grumpy and still.
+The giant bully waits under a sunken log grumpy and still.
 A whitebait drifts past.
 The mouth opens.
 The whitebait disappears.
 The bully does not know it is a taniwha.
 It just wants dinner.
+This is the fish of the dark pool.
+The one that lurks where the river meets the sea.
+It is not friendly.
+It is not small.
+It is the boss.
+And it is watching.